seerbio/seer-watchdog/README.md

 - Python 3.x
 - Boto3 Argparse
-- Create a AWS IAM user with restricted access and supply the credentials into the *.bat script (hard code them)
+- Create AWS IAM users with restricted access and provide the credentials through environment variables on the instrument computer
 - Access to an AWS S3 bucket (for S3 uploads)
 -
 ## Setting Up Python with Miniconda